-To file a complaint with Dr. Ramin Sarshad contact the Office Manager at 10744 West Washington Boulevard, Culver City, CA 90232.
+To file a complaint with Dr. Ramin Sarshad contact the Office Manager at 10744 West Washington Blvd, Culver City, CA 90232.
 All complaints must be submitted in writing.
 You will not be penalized for filing a complaint.

 Other uses of protected health information